GMaur/r4-investment-director-cli/README.md

 Think of this as glue to connect the underlaying building blocks.

+**Warning**: this project may be deprecated at any time.
+It is only a first client to connect to the underlaying services.

 ## Necessary services

   * [R4 automator](https://github.com/GMaur/r4-automator): connects to the R4 broker to make read and write operations